Strike King pro Mark Rose shares his tips for fishing in Zone 4 during January.

 The streamlined, balanced head of the Tour Grade Swimming Jig provides excellent swimming action and is complete with a medium wire ultra-sharp hook.

-If the water is clear, he will throw a Sexy Shad, while more stained water calls for a Neon Shad.
-When the water is muddy, he chooses a Chartreuse Shad.
+If the water is clear, he will throw Sexy Shad, while more stained water calls for Neon Shad.
+When the water is muddy, he chooses Chartreuse Shad.

 Made to emulate dying bait fish, the flutter and fall of the Sexy Spoon is incredible.
 Best when fished around submerged brush, muscle beds, or deep grass and vegetation.

-He opts for Ghost Shad Rage Swimmer in clear water.
-If the water is stained, he will throw the Electric Shad, while he will switch to a Pearl Flash if the water is muddy.
+He opts for Ghost Shad Rage Swimmers in clear water.
+If the water is stained, he will throw Electric Shad, while he will switch to Pearl Flash if the water is muddy.

 The stiffer wire on the Bladed Tour Grade Titanium Umbrella Rig provides more stability than other umbrella rigs while the five blades flash and swivel to attract fish.

 If the water is clear, Suggs prefers Green Pumpkin.
 In stained water, he switches to Bama Craw.
-For muddy water, Suggs will favor Falcon Lake Craw.
+For muddy water, Suggs favors Falcon Lake Craw.
 Suggs opts for the Green Pumpkin Mid-Size Rage Bug in all water conditions.

 The ultimate jig for deep water fishing – the Tour Grade Football Jig has a football-shaped head that gives a better feel of terrain and helps the bait stand on the bottom.